Planting Nectar Rich Salvia to Attract Pollinators to the Garden

-- They have showy flowers in a rainbow of colors.
+They have showy flowers in a rainbow of colors.

-- Their aromatic foliage makes them very resistant to browsing deer and rabbits.
+Their aromatic foliage makes them very resistant to browsing deer and rabbits.

-- Their nectar-rich flowers attract a wide range of pollinators including honey and native bees, butterflies and hummingbirds.
+Their nectar-rich flowers attract a wide range of pollinators including honey and native bees, butterflies and hummingbirds.

 By familiarizing yourself with this huge genus, you'll be able to find the right Salvia for your garden's growing conditions.
 I like to divide the genus into two large groups; Old World varieties and Native varieties.

-Old World Beauties
+Growing Old World Salvia

 The most commonly planted Salvia originate from the ‘Old World’ of Europe and Asia.
 Many of these ‘Old World’ species and cultivars have been widely grown on both sides of the Atlantic for a long time and there are many great plants to choose from.
 From a pollinator perspective, this group of Salvia is very attractive to butterflies and all types of honey and native bees.
 As to flowers, these ‘Old World’ Sages bloom primarily in shades of blue, pink and white.
 They are generally well adapted to cold climates and a wide range of soils including clay.

-My favorite Old World Salvia include:
+My Favorite Old World Salvias

 Salvia sylvestris ‘May Night’ – a robust grower with very dark blue flower spikes on a re-blooming plant.
 Shear after first bloom to stimulate another late summer display.
 One of the best perennials of the 20th century.

-- Salvia sylvestris ‘Caradonna’ - The tallest of the S. sylvestris hybrids with black flower stems and deep blue flowers.
+Salvia sylvestris ‘Caradonna’ - The tallest of the S. sylvestris hybrids with black flower stems and deep blue flowers.
 A favorite nectar source for our native bumblebees.

-- Salvia sylvestris 'Little Night' PPAF - a High Country Gardens exclusive, 'Little Night' is a dwarf seedlings of 'May Night'.
+Salvia sylvestris 'Little Night' PPAF - a High Country Gardens exclusive, 'Little Night' is a dwarf seedlings of 'May Night'.
 This little gem has all the wonderful attributes of its larger grower parent but matures to a blooming height of only 12 to 14 inches.
 Perfect for small beds and narrow spaces.

-All of these sages thrive in a wide range of soil types including clay and clay-loam soils which is a wonderful attribute for those of us who struggle to find clay tolerant plants.
+Old World sages thrive in a wide range of soil types including clay and clay-loam soils which is a wonderful attribute for those of us who struggle to find clay tolerant plants.
 Here are some clay-loving companion plants that you can plant with Salvia.